jsenv/core/docs/dev_server/readme.md

 Useful to disable temporarily autoreload.

-If autoreload is fully disabled using [hmr](#hmr) parameter, this switch cannot be used and looks as below:
+If autoreload is fully disabled using [autoreload](#autoreload) parameter, this switch cannot be used and looks as below:

 ![settings autoreload disabled](./settings_livereload_disabled.png)